Winter brings short days, inclement weather, and bleak landscapes. Plants die, dropping their withered leaves on barren ground.

 At a Christian conference I attended, a speaker used a Hawaiian word I’d never heard before, kuleana.
 It means a responsibility, but it’s more than a duty or “task.”
 It also carries a connotation of privilege.
 I thought, Could I apply this to caring for my mother?
 How honored am I to have this responsibility?

-To adjust my perspective, to include the idea that it’s a privilege to be given a responsibility like this, the task could take on new meaning.
+To adjust my perspective, including the idea that it’s a privilege to be given a responsibility like this, the task could take on a new meaning.

 When I’m able to lay aside my hurt, that’s when He’s able to change my perspective.
 I no longer look at Mom as an intruder into my relationship with my husband.
 I can again see her as a person with expectations and disappointments of her own.
 I can grow beyond the child who stamps her foot to get her own way.
 I can put myself in Mom’s place and empathize with her, while firmly creating space for my husband.